 New Immigrant Rights Fund Grants Support Community Outreach, Legal Services, and Safety Campaigns

 We are delighted to announce seven new sustained response grants from our Immigrant Rights Fund that address long-term issues affecting Brooklyn's immigrant communities.
-Our grantees are working to meet a variety of pressing needs in the borough, from growing local advocacy and expanding access to immigration legal services, to launching community safety campaigns in response to rising xenophobia.
+Our grantees are working to meet a variety of pressing needs in the borough, from growing local advocacy and expanding access to inclusive immigration legal services, to launching community safety campaigns in response to rising xenophobia.

 Grants that address long-term challenges facing immigrant communities across Brooklyn ranging from $10,000 to $25,000.

 - Arab American Association of New York: $25,000 to support immigration legal services for the Arab American community that has been deeply impacted by ongoing policy changes targeting immigrants from Muslim majority nations.

 AAANY focuses on advocacy and civic engagement on policing, immigration, wage reform, Islamophobia, and school reform.
 Currently the largest legal provider in southwest Brooklyn, AAANY provides frontline support on asylum and family reunification cases.

 - AsylumConnect: $10,000 to support the development of their resource catalog for LGBTQ individuals seeking asylum across Brooklyn and New York City.

 An estimated 5% of U.S. asylum claims are based on persecution of sexual orientation or gender identity, which suggests that there are over 40,000 currently pending LGBTQ asylum cases in the United States.
 AsylumConnect is the first ever resource website and app designed specifically for LGBTQ individuals seeking asylum, serving as a comprehensive digital lifeline that connects people to safe, verified resources.